Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Tensor Basis

 \subsection{Tensor Diagrams}

 In this subsection, we introduce TN diagrams and their corresponding mathematical operations.
-TN diagrams were first developed by Roger Penrose~\cite{penrose1971applications} in the early 1970s and is now commonly used to describe quantum algorithms~\cite{biamonte2017tensor,huckle2013computations} and machine learning algorithms~\cite{cichocki2017tensor,stoudenmire2016supervised,DBLP:conf/nips/HayashiYSM19}.
-In these diagrams, tensors are denoted graphically by nodes with edges~\cite{cichocki2014era}.
-TN diagrams are practical tools for the intuitive presentation and convenient representation of complex tensors.
-Therefore, tensor diagrams are widely used in the tensor field.
-As the data and weights in the deep learning field are all tensors, tensor diagrams are also promising for use as general network analysis tools in this area.
+TN diagrams were first developed by Roger Penrose~\cite{penrose1971applications} in the early 1970s and are now commonly used to describe quantum algorithms~\cite{biamonte2017tensor,huckle2013computations} and machine learning algorithms~\cite{cichocki2017tensor,stoudenmire2016supervised,DBLP:conf/nips/HayashiYSM19}.
+Within these diagrams, tensors are denoted graphically by nodes with edges~\cite{cichocki2014era}, which enables intuitive presentation and convenient representation of complex tensors.
+As both the data and weights in the deep learning field are tensors, tensor diagrams are also promising for use as general network analysis tools in this area.
 An overview of the basic symbols of tensors is shown in Fig.~\ref{fig:pre:basic_symbol}.